marckassay/AirDatabase/README.md

 # AirSQLite

 A Flex project that gives Flex AIR applications the ability to access their local SQLite databases easily.
 With just a few lines of code, it allows applications to create a SQLite database file with table(s) and perform SELECT, INSERT, UPDATE and DELETE operations in a synchronous connection.
-So there is no need to listen for events; data is returned instantly!
+So there is no need to listen for events, data is returned instantly!

 Below is code taken from Example_101.mxml file from the examples project, which shows AirSQLite in its simplest use: